Blog

 Potential Weaknesses:

-• Abstraction Level: While it simplifies management significantly, teams that require manual, low-level access to the Kubernetes API server for every single operation may find the managed approach different from raw kubectl.
+• Abstraction Level: While it simplifies management significantly, teams that require manual, low-level access to the Kubernetes API server for every single networking operation may find the managed approach different from raw kubectl.

 2. Red Hat OpenShift

-Red Hat OpenShift is more than a management tool; it is a complete, opinionated Platform-as-a-Service (PaaS) built on Kubernetes.
+Red Hat OpenShift is more than a management tool; it is a complete, highly opinionated Platform-as-a-Service (PaaS) built on Kubernetes.
 It is the go-to choice for large enterprises (BFSI, Gov, Telco) requiring strict compliance and commercial support.

 Core Strengths:

-• Full-Stack Security: "Secure by default" with strict security context constraints (SCC) and integrated container registry scanning.
+• Full-Stack Security: "Secure by default" with strict Security Context Constraints (SCC) and integrated container registry scanning.

 • Hybrid Cloud Consistency: Provides an identical experience whether running on AWS (ROSA), Azure (ARO), or bare metal in your private data center.